ssledz/ssledz.github.io/source/_posts/2015-11-08-java-development-environment-with-vagrant-part-1.markdown

 ###Preface

-This post describes my development environment driven by Vagrant.
+This post describes my development environment driven by Vagrant (Full description what can be found there is [here](https://github.com/ssledz/vagrant-boxes/tree/master/java-dev-environment)).
 You can ask why Vagrant ?
 To be honest this is my first adventure with this tool.
 I am suprised how easy can be the process of setting brand new development environment.
 This tool can really save plenty of hours.

 ###What is [Vagrant](https://docs.vagrantup.com/v2/why-vagrant/index.html) (based on documentation)